BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/README.md

 Motherlessboard?
 Rage no longer!
 A quick install of our fresh new *AdBlocker 2000* will clear those right up.
 Never be bothered by those pesky ads again!

+### Easier ECLIPSE and EOS

+This mod makes the ECLIPSE and EOS boss fights at the end of the Claptastic Voyage DLC easier in a variety of ways.
+The default settings in the mod aim to have the bosses remain quite dangerous -- the goal isn't really to make them *super* easy (except on the "Total Chump" option).

 ### Guaranteed M0RQ, Cutie Killer, and Heartfull Splodger